plone/training/docs/mastering-plone/voting-story/behaviors_2.md

 <plone:behavior
     title="Featured"
     name="ploneconf.featured"
-    description="Control if a item is shown on the frontpage" provides=".featured.IFeatured"
+    description="Control if a item is shown on the front page" provides=".featured.IFeatured"
     />
 ```